custom-components/pyscript/docs/reference.rst

   to the function.
 That could save several lines of code in the function determining which trigger occurred.

+``watch=None``
+  Specifies a list or set of string state variable names (entity names) that are monitored for this trigger.
+When (and only when) any variable in this set changes, the trigger expression is evaluated.
+Normally this set of names is automatically extracted from the ``@state_trigger`` expression, but there could be cases where it doesn't capture all the names (eg, if you have to use ``state.get()`` inside the trigger expression).
+You could also use ``watch`` to specify a subset of the names in the trigger expression, which has the effect of rendering those other variables as only conditions in the trigger expression that won't cause a trigger themselves, since the expression won't be evaluated when they change.

 Here's a summary of the trigger behavior with these parameter settings:

 =================== ==================== ================= ========================